A few years ago, I went to a workshop on erosion control, which gave me a number of tools to use against soil erosion.

 We did do some barriers at the bottom as well, because it was accessible.
 Also, we dumped spare dirt excavated from the shed construction into the lower part, and fenced across it lower still, as part of an enclosure for one of our trees, which unfortunately was overturned by a freak wind.

-So when my nephew David and his partner Nellie came to visit at the start of 2019 it seemed a perfect moment to haul a couple of trailer loads of logs around.
+So when my nephew David and his partner Nellie came to visit in April 2019 it seemed a perfect moment to haul a couple of trailer loads of logs around.
 Perfect for me, I mean.

 With that help we were able to roll out the logs into a line roughly on the contour and peg them down with wire and short star pickets.
 Then bind brush and smaller branches on top to discourage sheep from jumping the barrier.
 One of the things that causes erosion is animal tracks that go straight up and down a hill.
 If you can get them to zig zag or mainly go across the slope, there will be less erosion.
 A lot of the time sheep do this because it’s easier anyway, but in this gully the water source is at the bottom and the most direct route is straight down the gully or the face of the hill.